Building Canada Strong

 2030-2032

 Scale-up.
 Expand electrolyzer to 20-40 MW.
 Commission Hullo hydrogen vessels.
 Scale transit fleet to 80 FCEBs.
 Full port equipment conversion.
 Harbour Air H2-hybrid Twin Otter.
-BC Ferries partnership.
+BC Ferries route conversion.

 Phase 3